franaudo/abaqus-ubuntu/readme.md

 ```sh
   <your_domain>:<port>
 ```
-where `<port>` is the port used on the licence server, and `<your_domain>` the domain of the licence server.
+where `<port>` is the port used on the license server, and `<your_domain>` the domain of the license server.

 ## Make abaqus command available from any directory

-In order to run Abaqus from any location, execute the following comand:
+In order to run Abaqus from any location, execute the following command:
 ```sh
 sudo ln /var/DassaultSystemes/SIMULIA/Commands/abq2022 /usr/bin/abaqus`
 ```